ZenHubIO/API/README.md

 #### Notes

-- `repo_id` Is the ID of the repository, not its full name.
+- `repo_id` is the ID of the repository, not its full name.
 For example, the ID of the `ZenHubIO/API` repository is `47655910`.
 To find out the ID of your repository, use [GitHub’s API](https://developer.github.com/v3/repos/#get), or copy it from the URL of the Board (for this repo, the Board URL is https://github.com/ZenHubIO/API#boards?repos=47655910).

 ## Issues